 Time-bound.
 Time throttles energy.
 Too little and energy is spent in a frenzy, without a strategy.
 Too much and energy is wasted.
 Monthly goals are best, with visible daily and weekly performance targets (sub-goals).
 When the team misses a target, energy will actually increase—there’s still time reach the goal!

 Measurable.
 A measurable goal is clear.
 It’s simple to know when it’s achieved.
 It also delivers real-time performance feedback, which empowers the team to hone in on how to best use their energy.

 Challenging.
 The right amount of challenge depends on the team’s capabilities—the goal needs to be ‘right-sized.’
 Too much challenge and energy is lost to anxiety and stress.
 Too little and energy is lost to boredom and complacency.
 The right amount of challenge sits just outside of the team’s comfort zone—it makes everyone a little uncomfortable.

 But a compelling goal isn’t enough.
-We also need a conducive environment and systems.

 2) A Conducive Environment

 A conducive environment prevents energy from being wasted or snuffed out.
 An environment that’s conducive to great teamwork has core value alignment, structure, ground rules, and autonomy.

 Core value alignment.
 Alignment on core values is critical for minimizing unproductive conflict.
 When everyone’s aligned on core values, trust is high and there’s a strong sense of shared belonging.
 Trust and shared belonging helps people do better work—trust increases speed and quality.

 Structure.
 Trying to accomplish a goal without structure is like trying to assemble IKEA furniture on the roof of a moving bus.